Prepare a hull for the win!

 Sailboat hull preparation

-euros negotiate with the crane operator before launching: we take advantage of the fact that the boat is suspended by the straps to prepare the surface and apply a coat of antifouling to the places previously masked by the ber.
+Negotiate with the crane operator before relaunching: while the boat is suspended by the straps, prepare the surface and apply a coat of antifouling to the areas previously masked by the ber.

 Préparation de carène de voilier